 You need to focus on keeping the weight minimum while packing your day pack.
 Don’t overload your day bag pack it will be hurting you later while you have to hike for long hours on the trail.
-Just pack the stuff you need must and make it weight so much that you can carry around all day long.
+Just pack the stuff you need must and make it weigh so much that you can carry it around all day long.

 Take Your Time on Trial